One of the greatest threats to efficacy and engagement in the workplace is team members hitting burnout at work.

 8. Encourage healthy practices outside of work

 Influencing how people spend their time outside of work is beyond the remit of managers.
-However, managers can guide employees to set healthy boundaries — such as not taking work home and finishing on time – as well as setting a culture that supports these boundaries by making it clear emails don’t need to be checked outside of work hours or that working overtime is not a requirement.
+However, managers can guide employees to set healthy boundaries for work-life balance — such as not taking work home and finishing on time – as well as setting a culture that supports these boundaries by making it clear emails don’t need to be checked outside of work hours or that working overtime is not a requirement.

 Tip for leaders: Lead by example by setting boundaries and sticking to them — such as not emailing after hours.